qe201020335/BeatTogether-DockerCompose/README.md

   0. Make sure you are on Linux and have Docker installed
   1. Clone or download this repo
   2. Modify the json config files for your need.
 See the limited docs [below](#json-configs).
-  3. Make sure your current working directory and `PWD` both are the root of this repo
+  3. Make sure your current working directory is the root of this repo
   4. `docker compose up -d`
      - If you are updating, `docker compose down` and `docker compose pull` before `docker compose up -d`
   5. Add this server to the BeatTogether mod's config.
 See [below](#beattogether-mod-configuration)